wp-orbit/wp-admin-settings-page/README.md

     }

     /* Each render function is automatically wrapped in a <form> tag.
-       This includes a nonce token is automatically injected and verified in the save callback, so render functions only need to define our form elements relevant per tab. */ public function options() {
+       Nonce token validation is performed automatically in the save callback, so render functions only need to print our form elements relevant per tab. */ public function options() {

-        // Get our options.
+        // Get options.
         $my_option = get_option( 'my_option', 'Default value' );
         ?>